 Governor Dayton is violating this bedrock doctrine willy-nilly.
 He is trying to use his executive power to legislate, while denying the Legislature’s core legislative function, and is tempting the court to use its judicial authority to legislate by appropriating funds.

 This is why Justice Natalie Hudson said, and again I have paraphrased a bit: “Aren’t you asking us to institutionalize a procedure or mechanism whereby, on a regular basis, or semi-regular basis, the court is asked to intervene in and sort out political squabbles?”
 Exactly.

 If the court does its job, and finds the veto unconstitutional, Minnesota can get what it wants, and what it needs: a republican form of government.

-Kim Crockett is vice president at the Center of the American Experiment in Golden Valley.
+Kim Crockett is vice president and general counsel at Center of the American Experiment in Golden Valley.